svylabs/trustlex/whitepaper.md

 By combining these two technologies, we are able to offer seamless and secure user experience in our cross-chain exchange protocol.

+## Existing exchange mechanisms

+### Atomic Swaps

+Atomic swaps are the closest to the solution presented in this whitepaper.
+Atomic Swaps are a great solution once the two parties have been identified, and know exactly how much each party will need to transfer to the other party.
+Both these problems are the difficult problems.

+### Threshold-Signature-Scheme based Liquidity Pools with AMM

 # Problem Statement

 Let's say there are two parties Alice and Bob.
 Alice has ETH on Ethereum, and Bob has Native BTC.
 Further, Alice and Bob do not know each other nor have a way to discover each other.
 Both Alice and Bob are unwilling to use centralized exchange to complete the swap nor use an escrow/custodian to park their funds during the swap process.
 They want to perform the exchange trustlessly.